Gorkowski/particula/docs/How-To-Guides/index.md

     ---

     How to simulate aerosol nucleation using a custom process.
-A guide to showing a nucleation event and how to add a custom process.
+Showing how to add a custom process for a nucleation event.

     [:octicons-arrow-right-24: Tutorial](Nucleation/index.md)